 New York State Career Opportunities in Engineering

-New York State offers over 2,000 entry level and professional engineering positions in various agencies across the State.
+New York State employs over 1,000 engineers in various agencies across the state.

 Engineering careers are available to college graduates in engineering and engineering technology, individuals who have passed the National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals of Engineering (FE) exam, and New York State licensed and currently registered Professional Engineers.

 There are three levels of Engineers in New York State.
 Each level has specialized engineering titles that require specific engineering experience and/or engineering degree, NCEES Fundamentals of Engineering Exam (FE), or New York State Professional Engineer’s License.
 The three levels of engineer are:

 - Engineer Trainee, (NS) Equated to Grade 18

 - Assistant Engineer, Grade 20